A gunman killed 7 people in shootings in Half Moon Bay, California

 The two locations are about a mile away from each other, the sheriff said.
 Law enforcement does not have a motive for the shooting.

-Sheriff's deputies arrived at the farm around 2:22 p.m. local time and found four victims dead of gunshot wounds, with a fifth victim also wounded.
-Three more victims were found at the trucking business soon thereafter.
+Sheriff's deputies arrived at the first location around 2:22 p.m. local time and found four victims dead of gunshot wounds, with a fifth victim also wounded.
+Three more victims were found at the second location soon thereafter.

 "This is a horrific event, one that we would never imagine would occur in San Mateo County," said San Mateo County Board of Supervisors President David Pine.
 "Gun violence in this country is at completely unacceptable levels and it's really hit home tonight."